Foreign entrepreneurs in Indonesia can apply for a business visa. What are the precise activities you can engage in?

 Requirements for a Business Visa in Indonesia

-To receive a business visa in Indonesia with a sponsorship by Emerhub, send us the following information:
+To receive a business visa in Indonesia with sponsorship by an agent, you need to provide the following information:

 - Passport copy